-This specification applies to any time the PLL VCO divider or reference divider is changed, or changing from PLL disabled (BLPE, BLPI) to PLL enabled (PBE, PEE).
+This specification applies to the period of time required for the FLL to lock after entering FLL engaged internal or external modes.
 If a crystal/resonator is being used as the reference, this specification assumes it is already running.

-Jitter is the average deviation from the programmed frequency measured over the specified interval at maximum f{BUS}.
+Jitter is the average deviation from the programmed frequency measured over the specified interval at maximum f{ICGOUT}.
 Measurements are made with the device powered by filtered supplies and clocked by a stable external clock signal.
-Noise injected into the FLL circuitry via V{DD} and V{SS} and variation in crystal oscillator frequency increase the C{Jitter} percentage for a given interval.
-Jitter measurements are based upon a 40MHz MCGOUT clock frequency.
+Noise injected into the FLL circuitry via V{DDA} and V{SSA} and variation in crystal oscillator frequency increase the C{Jitter} percentage for a given interval.